Jimmy is a war buff who has written extensively about WW1 and WW2. He lives in Scotland.

 European-African-Middle Eastern Campaign Medal

-· In a passenger status or on temporary duty for 30 consecutive days or 60 days not consecutive.
+- In a passenger status or on temporary duty for 30 consecutive days or 60 non-consecutive days.

-The Ribbon is mostly green, representing the green fields of Europe, The brown represents the sands of Africa, The centre blue, white and red stripes are taken from the American Defence Service Medal ribbon and refers to the continuance of American Defence after Pearl Harbor, Green, white and red are the Italian colors and the white and black colors represent Germany.
+The ribbon is mostly green, representing the green fields of Europe.
+The brown represents the sands of Africa.
+The centre blue, white and red stripes are taken from the American Defence Service Medal ribbon and refer to the continuance of American Defence after Pearl Harbor.
+Green, white and red are the Italian colors, and the white and black colors represent Germany.

-A bronze star is worn on the ribbon to indicate participation in designated campaigns and a bronze arrowhead is worn on the ribbon to indicate participation in a combat parachute jump, combat glider landing or amphibious assault landing within the European-African-Middle Eastern heater.
+A bronze star is worn on the ribbon to indicate participation in designated campaigns, and a bronze arrowhead is worn on the ribbon to indicate participation in a combat parachute jump, combat glider landing or amphibious assault landing within the European-African-Middle Eastern theatre.

 World War II Victory Medal

-The World War II Victory Medal was awarded to all military personnel who served during World War 2.
+The World War II Victory Medal was awarded to all military personnel who served during World War II.

-President Truman officially ended the state of hostilities on 31 December 1946.
+President Harry S. Truman officially ended the state of hostilities on 31 December 1946.

 The edges of the ribbon revisit the multi-colored rainbow ribbon of the Allied World War I Victory Medal.
 This again honors all the allied nations.
 The wide red centre represents the new sacrifice of blood by World War II combatants.
 The thin white lines separating the central red band from the outer multi-colored bands represent the rays of new hope, two of them signifying that this was the second global conflict.

-German World War 2 Campaign Awards were not limited to medals and Ribbons, for some campaigns and battles soldiers were awarded shields which were worn on the arm and for others they were awarded cuff titles which were worn on the cuffs of their jackets.
+German World War II Campaign awards were not limited to medals and ribbons.
+For some campaigns and battles, soldiers were awarded shields which were worn on the arm; and for others they were awarded cuff titles which were worn on the cuffs of their jackets.